kevinjeon6/kevinjeon6/README.md

 <h1 align="left">Hi 👋, I'm Kevin</h1>
+<b>I’m currently looking for my first iOS developer role!</b>
 <h3 align="left"> I started learning Swift and SwiftUI at the end of 2021/start of 2022 to change careers and become an iOS developer.
 I love the creative process of building an app and improving the user's productivity, experience, and daily tasks.
 I enjoy the critical thinking process when using Swift and the SwiftUI framework.</h3>

 <h3 align="left">My Apps</h3>

 [MoveFITT](https://apps.apple.com/us/app/movefitt/id6447447533)
-MoveFITT is a physical activity tracker to help you meet the Physical Activity Guidelines for Americans to improve your overall health.
+is a physical activity tracker to help you meet the Physical Activity Guidelines for Americans to improve your overall health.
 It provides the recommended goals for daily physical activity, weekly physical activity, step count, and muscle strengthening activity.
 MoveFITT also tracks other health metrics such as active calories burned, resting heart rate, and heart rate variability.
 It also provides you your workout history.

 ### Highlights